+For people in their late teens and twenties, getting health insurance can be a lot like a lottery ...

-If this were like past years, you'd have very good reason to worry.
-Recently, getting health insurance, especially after finishing school, has been a lot like a lottery If you were lucky, your employer picked up the tab.
-If you were not, your options often shrank to two: a plan offering good coverage that you couldn't afford, or a plan you could afford that covers little to nothing.
+If you're lucky, your parents have a good plan that covers you while you are in school or your employer picks up the tab.
+If you're not, your options shrink to two: a plan offering good coverage that you can't afford, or a plan you can afford that covers little to nothing.